Core concepts

 deck init

-First, you will need to choose the cluster where the application will be deployed.
-Next, you must choose a unique name for the application.
+1. Cluster Selection: You will be prompted to choose the cluster where the application will be deployed.

-If you already have a deckrun.toml file from another project, you can use the --load-existing-config flag to load it as a base configuration:
+If you already have a deckrun.toml file from another project, you can use the --load-existing-config flag to use it as a base configuration:

 deck init --load-existing-config